 PIMP YOUR PROFILE

 Make sure your profile is consistent with the rest of your social and website profiles.
 So, keep your username the same across the board (if you can, I know plenty of successful people who don't!) and fill out your bio as you would for anything else.

-You’ll see on your profile that your boards are setup with a square cover board, which defaults to a mish/mash of your pins unless you change it.
+You'll see on your profile that your boards are setup with a square cover board, which defaults to a mish/mash of your pins unless you change it.
 I suggest you create a few custom boards (see below) and always have your most popular ones at the top.
-So, my best performing posts tend to be about blogging, and travel packing so I put them at the top, right after my Wanderluce Travel Blog board which contains everything from my site.
+So, my best performing posts tend to be about blogging, and travel packing so I put them at the top, right after my 'Best of Wanderluce' board which contains everything from my site.